 - Nik software

-- July 7: Plan on spending this evening near the Venice airport or in Venice proper.
+- July 4: Plan on spending this evening near the Venice airport or in Venice proper.
 This will allow you to get some rest before the tour begins and to also insure that you arrive on time for the following day’s departure.
-If you are coming from the USA, you may have to depart for Italy on July 6.
-HOWEVER, YOU MUST BE IN THE AREA THE NIGHT BEFORE THE TOUR BEGINS.
-PLEASE DO NOT BOOK A FLIGHT ARRIVING ON JULY 7th AS WE CANNOT WAIT FOR DELAYED FLIGHTS AND LOST LUGGAGE ETC.
+PLEASE BE IN THE AREA THE NIGHT BEFORE THE TOUR BEGINS.
+PLEASE DO NOT BOOK A FLIGHT ARRIVING ON JULY 5th AS WE CANNOT WAIT FOR DELAYED FLIGHTS AND LOST LUGGAGE ETC.

 Cost: $3,695 | single supplement $495